 - All servers in the cluster must use the EN-US region and language selection for this preview release

-For general Azure Stack HCI requirements, see Before you deploy Azure Stack HCI.
+For general Azure Stack HCI system requirements, see Azure Stack HCI system requirements.

 The network configuration for Azure Stack HCI